jwe4ec/mdib-hd/README.md

 # Data

-The present scripts import `final HD Aim 1 data_deid_2023-01-09_1525_v2_further_manually_redacted.csv` stored in the `data/bot_cleaned` folder of the OSF project.
+The present scripts import `final HD Aim 1 data_deid_OSF.csv` stored in the `data/bot_cleaned` folder of the OSF project.
 The data were collected 6/2021-1/2023 by Dr. Jessie Gibson via RedCap for the MDIB Development Study.
+The file was obtained from Dr. Gibson on 2/28/2024.

-Bot responses were already cleaned from this file by Dr. Gibson and a graduate research assistant, and further redactions to certain cells of this file were manually applied by replacing certain content with "REDACTED".
+Bot responses were already cleaned from this file by Dr. Gibson and a graduate research assistant.
+Dr. Gibson also removed certain columns for deidentification or irrelevance to the present manuscript.
 For the original raw data, please contact Dr. Gibson.

 # Code